postsharp/postsharp-emails/metalama-email-course/xx-eligibility-and-diagnostics.md

-# Creating Aspects: Eligibility and Diagnostics
+subject: "Creating Aspects: Eligibility and Diagnostics"
+---

+{% raw %}

 > TODO: The example is constrived.
 A caching example woud be better.